Skip to main content

 Domain Name Requirements

-A single FQDN is required.
-Following is recommended:
+A single external FQDN for the platform is required.
+The following format is recommended:

 agilesec.<external domain>